Covid sparked interest in wearable thermometers, but you may be better off sticking to the basics

 The biggest drawback of wearable thermometers is that, unlike the conventional thermometers most of us are accustomed to, they measure skin rather than core temperatures.
 These readings can differ by up to two degrees Fahrenheit.
 To correct for this difference, Ming Huang, a biomedical engineer at the Nara Institute of Science and Technology in Japan, and his colleagues designed prototypes that employ “algorithms to simulate the inner temperature from the skin temperature.”
 But most commercially available thermometers don’t yet incorporate this technology, and Huang notes that “individual differences make it difficult to fine-tune the parameters to apply to a larger population.”

-User error and other external factors are another challenge with wearable thermometers.
-Temperature readings vary, for example, depending on where the sensor is located on the body, the temperature of the environment, and the wearer’s level of physical exertion.
+User error and other factors are another challenge with wearable thermometers.
+Readings vary, for example, depending on where the sensor is located on the body, the temperature of the environment, and the wearer’s level of physical exertion.

 Despite the drawbacks, researchers have begun using wearable thermometers to develop strategies to predict illnesses before the onset of symptoms.
 Benjamin Smarr, a professor at the University of California at San Diego, sees great potential in these tools and recently published research demonstrating that the early temperature changes they detect may be helpful in identifying pre-symptomatic coronavirus cases.